madhav-sharma/aamantran-backend-v0/PHASE_1_DESIGN.md

 ### Appendix A: Additional Requirements for Name Handling

-This appendix introduces new requirements for name fields (prefix, first_name, last_name, greeting_name) management, including prefix support and client-side real-time capitalization/sanitization.
+This appendix introduces new requirements for name fields (prefix, first_name, last_name) management, including prefix support and client-side real-time capitalization/sanitization.
+Note that greeting_name is NOT subject to these formatting rules and allows free-form text.
 These enhancements build on the existing design (e.g., names as strings, required for first/last) without altering core flows.
 Implementation uses only front-end checks for format validation, JavaScript for UI interactions.
 All format validation is client-side only.

 #### 1. Prefix Support